equinor/dcd/docs/teamiaf.md

 - [Anne Hjellbrekke Frøyen](ifro@equinor.com)(UX)

 ## General
-- The team is located in Stavanger and Bergen, and uses Teams primarly for meeting such as -- Daily Standup
+- The team is located in Stavanger and Bergen, and have seatings in Sopra Steria offices in both locations.
+The team do still use remote communication tools such as Teams and Slack for communication and recurrent meetings such as:
--- Weekly status meeting with PO
+    - Daily Standup
--- Biweekly grooming meeting and sprint retro
+    - Weekly status meeting with PO
-- As the team is located in two different city the team mainly uses Microsoft Teams and Slack as form of communication.
-The team in both city have seatings in Sopra Steria offices in Stavanger and Bergen, and do uses them frequently to work together in office environment.
+    - Bi-weekly grooming meeting and sprint retro

 ## Backlogs/Dev board
 - [ConceptApp](https://dev.azure.com/2S-IAF/DCD/_boards/board/t/DCD%20Team/Stories)